 Check that your garden gate and fence are in good condition.
 Oil the hinges and check the latch is in good working order.
 Neatly trim any hedges.
 Replace any broken fence panels or contact your landlord to ask them to attend to them.

 The following projects will require the permission of your landlord if you are a tenant so remember to discuss them with them before embarking on them.

 While your visitors/potential tenants will not be entering your property through your garage doors they do affect the first impression that they will have of your home so make sure that they are in good condition and consider sprucing them up with a fresh coat of paint if necessary.
 Potential tenants will want to take a look in your garage so make sure that it is clean and tidy.

 If the paint is starting to peel off of your front door or the hardware like the handle or knocker are looking a bit old and unloved then visitors/potential tenants may get the impression that the rest of your home is uncared for too.
 Treat your door to a fresh coat of paint and a shiny new door handle/knocker and your door will go from creating a sense of foreboding to a welcoming entrance.

 Make sure that your house number is clearly visible.
 This will help both visitors and delivery drivers!
 If your house number is looking a bit old and tatty, consider replacing it with a shiny new one that reflects the care you take of your property.

-If you would like more advice on how to improve your Preston, Leyland, Chorley, Blackburn or surrounding areas property’s kerb appeal please don’t hesitate to give us a call on 01772 284606 and we will be delighted to help you.
+If you would like more advice on how to improve your Preston, Leyland or Chorley property’s kerb appeal please don’t hesitate to give us a call on 01772 284606 and we will be delighted to help you.